collective-intelligence-lab/intelliproof/README.md

     --> when u add an edge, it is impossible to switch from attack or support --> NOT SERIOUS : easier way to change direction after adding edge

+    * Do we actually need the arrows that change edge from attatcking/defending --> maybe the toggler can be added to edge edit modal

+* Unlink Evidence not working

+    --> add evidence via the Edit Claim Modal, then try Unlink it --> Need to update Redux via useEffect or useState update

+* Inability to delete evidence from evidence management section

 BACKEND BUGS

   * (DONE) argument_patterns_bank.yaml missing from the vercel deployment